commercetools/merchant-center-application-kit/packages/jest-preset-mc-app/README.md

 ## Custom config

 You can pass a custom config using one of the [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) format options.
-The config module name to use is `jest-mc-app`.
+The config module name to use is `jest-preset-mc-app`.
 For example:

 ```
-.jest-mc-apprc
+.jest-preset-mc-apprc
-.jest-mc-apprc.json
+.jest-preset-mc-apprc.json
-.jest-mc-apprc.yaml
+.jest-preset-mc-apprc.yaml
-.jest-mc-apprc.yml
+.jest-preset-mc-apprc.yml
-.jest-mc-apprc.js
+.jest-preset-mc-apprc.js
-jest-mc-app.config.js
+jest-preset-mc-app.config.js
 ```

 Supported options are: